cap-js/docs/java/working-with-cql/query-execution.md

 - `resolve`

-In the following section about `CTE` and `Resolve` we use the following CDS model and query as example:
+In the following section about `cte` and `resolve` we use the following CDS model and query as example:

 ```cds
 entity Books {